kumudkode/Project101/CyberSecurity/rate-limiting and Throwtling/rate-limiting.md

 9. Distributed Rate Limiting: This method implements rate limiting across multiple servers or instances, ensuring consistent enforcement of limits in a distributed environment.

 10. Hybrid Approaches: This method combines multiple rate limiting techniques to achieve more effective traffic control and protection against various types of attacks.

+11. Response Headers: This method includes rate limit information in response headers, allowing clients to understand their current usage and limits.
+Implementing rate limiting is crucial for maintaining the performance, reliability, and security of web applications and